 This is also one of the nations with compromised access to electricity.
 Estimations show that it will likely take until 2030 for Lesotho to supply just over 54% of its population with electrical power.13 Even if the country were to use all its power right now, it still wouldn’t produce enough GHGs to ascend too much higher up the global emitters list.

 Looking at carbon dioxide emissions by country can put a lot of perspective into the climate change crisis, and where you stand in it.
 The good news is, even if your nation is a high emitter, you don’t have to settle for the country’s carbon footprint.
-You can take control of your individual emissions by using carbon offsets and making wise, sustainable choices in every facet of your life, from grocery shopping, to travel and beyond.
+You can take control of your individual emissions by using tree planting carbon offset strategies offered by the best carbon offset programs, and making wise, sustainable choices in every facet of your life, from grocery shopping, to travel and beyond.

 A smaller carbon footprint is only a few clicks away.
-Calculate your emissions now to get started in minimizing your environmental impact right away.
+Calculate your emissions using an ecological footprint calculator now to get started in minimizing the environmental impact and carbon emissions of your country right away.